jlzych/jlzych.com/source/posts/2017-11-26-my-talk-at-lean-kanban-central-europe-2017.html.md

 <iframe src="https://player.vimeo.com/video/243651831" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/243651831">Jeff Zych - From 20/20 Hindsight to ESP at Optimizely @ LKCE17</a> from <a href="https://vimeo.com/lkce">Lean Kanban Central Europe</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+## Epilogue

+One of the cool things this conference does is give the audience green, yellow, and red index cards they can use to give feedback to the speakers.
+Green indicates you liked the talk, red means you didn't like it, and yellow is neutral.

+I got just one red card, with the comment, "topic title not accurate (this is not ESP?!)."
+In retrospect, I realized this person is correct — my talk really doesn't talk about ESP much.
+I touch on it, but that was what Keith covered.
+Since he dropped out, I mostly cut those sections of the presentation since I can't speak as confidently about them.
+If I did this talk solo again, I would probably change the title.
+So thank you, anonymous commenter 🙏

+I also got two positive comments on green cards:

+> Thanks for sharing.
+Some useful insights + good to see it used in industry. - Thanks.

+And:

+> Thank you!
+Great examples, (maybe less slides next time?) but this was inspiring

+I also got some good tweets, like [this](https://twitter.com/ofinker/status/928256477667708928) and [this](https://twitter.com/leankanbance/status/928252318566535169).